 “I have to say hands down, from an industrial hemp’s point of view, Kentucky is the cutting-edge place to be.
 We’ve deployed probably 80 percent of our capital here,” said Eric Wang, CEO Eco Fiber.

 What was just a slab of concrete in 2015 is now ground zero for Ananda Hemp just outside Cynthiana.
 Ananda grows hemp for seed which will become food products, for fiber that will become clothing and they also extra the cannabinoids for the oil.

-The company created just over 20 new jobs and inside their state-of-the-art lab where Ananda takes hemp grown by Furnish and others and turns it into CBD oil.
+The company created just over 20 new jobs and inside their state-of-the-art lab where Ananda takes hemp and turns it into CBD oil.

 “So right now, our products are full hemp extract off the flower and it’s classified as a dietary supplement,” said Wang.

 Eric Wang said to think of it like brewing tea.
 The process starts with the green material; much like what’s inside a tea bag.
 The green material starts off in a raw form where the hemp flower has been chopped up and dried into finely ground mixture.
 It resembles what you would find in a tea bag.